hrydgard/ppsspp-site/docs/reference/legacy-edition.md

 This means that it's not affected by the Scoped Storage requirement of Android 11+, meaning that it can work without a folder browser app being available on your device, which helps on Android TV devices.

+NOTE: You might want to try the [FX File Explorer](https://play.google.com/store/apps/details?id=nextapp.fx&hl=en) first, it has been reported by users to work around the problem.

 ## Installation

 Legacy Edition is only available as an APK.
 You'll need to figure out how to install APKs on your device.